lisabronwyn/loud-lizard/README.md

  - [x] React JS Fundamentals - Intro to the React Ecosystem
  - [x] MongoDB Tutorial for Beginners - YouTube Video

 * These tutorials were very beneficial.

+* On FCC's JavaScript Lingo, "learn it, know it" can be a great help for changing strings and for the manipulation of user input.

- In A Smarter Way to Learn JS, we learned that the placement of operators matters when assigning values to a new variable.
+* On A Smarter Way to Learn JS, we learned that the placement of operators matters when assigning values to a new variable.
 Example: x-- vs --x

- On Tutorials Point, we learned that all Express methods are equivalent to HTTP verbs (i.e., post, Git, etc.) If code works for small calculations/data, it's not always efficient when scaled to larger calculations/data.
+* On Tutorials Point, we learned that all Express methods are equivalent to HTTP verbs (i.e., post, Git, etc.) If code works for small calculations/data, it's not always efficient when scaled to larger calculations/data.